-Staines reservoir is a Site of Special Scientific Interest and is part of the network of reservoirs and water filled gravel pits in the Colne Valley which form an important habitat for wildfowl.
-Loss of Staines reservoir during construction will be a severe impact, but as with recreational impacts, will be offset by the presence of other water bodies in the area.
-Again it is assumed that impacts will largely be temporary and that on filling, a similar ecological resource will be created.
+Staines reservoir is a Site of Special Scientific Interest and has been proposed for Ramsar status for its interrating important wildfowl habitat.
+It is part of the network of reservoirs and water filled gravel pits in the Colne Valley which form an important habitat for wildfowl.
+Loss of Staines reservoir during construction will be a severe impact, but as with recreational impacts, will be offset partially by the presence of other water bodies in the area.
+There will inevitably be a significant effect on the wildfowl population during construction however, as species from Staines will be displaced onto other water bodies.
+This will be particularly critical during winter when there are large numbers of wintering wildfowl on the reservoir.
+The displacement of birds to other water bodies will result in a knock-on displacement of the less aggressive species to the extent that the presence of certain species in the area may be threatened for a period of time.